 Isolation or self-isolation

 Isolation or self-isolation, also called self-quarantine, refers to separating sick people from healthy people to prevent spreading illness.
 Isolation keeps people who tested positive for COVID-19 with or without symptoms away from others, even in their own home.

 Monoclonal antibody treatment

 Monoclonal antibodies are basically antibodies that will attach to the spike protein of the SARS-CoV-2 virus (the virus that causes COVID-19).
 What it does is once it attaches to that spike protein, the virus cannot attach itself to the cells, thereby limiting the spread of the infection and preventing it from progressing further.

 Polymerase chain reaction test

 This COVID-19 test detects genetic material of the virus using a lab technique called polymerase chain reaction, or PCR.
 A fluid sample is collected by inserting a long swab into a person's nostril and taking fluid from the back of the nose (nasopharyngeal swab) or inserting a long swab into the back of the throat (oropharyngeal swab), or spitting into a tube to get a saliva sample.
 Polymerase chain reaction tests are accurate when properly performed by a health care professional, but the rapid test can miss some cases.

 Researchers are testing the use of donated blood to treat people with severe COVID-19.
 People who find out that they are positive for the COVID-19 antibody may be eligible to donate plasma and help others.
-Learn more about plasma donation for COVID-19 from Mayo Clinic.

 Personal protective equipment